Skip to main content

 Pros:

-• Comprehensive suite of practice management tools
+• Comprehensive reporting tools

 Cons:

-• Higher initial price point
+• Higher price point might not suit all budgets

 Other Ophthalmology EHR Tools